 Saddle Up Again

-Welcome to Saddle Up Again — the website for riders and their horses in midlife and beyond.
+Let’s make riding older mean riding our horses better.
 Please sign up for updates.
 Your participation will make this website a more valuable resource for everyone.

 Many of us have more time to spend with our horses as we step back a bit from careers, child raising, and other responsibilities.
 We may also discover new priorities and a revived eagerness to learn.

 Age is meant for the revival of the spirit.
 Age is meant to allow us to play — with ideas, with projects, with friends, with life.Joan Chittister, The Gift of Years: Growing Older Gracefully

 Saddle Up Again gathers information and tips from a wide range of sources for riding better, remaining fit longer, caring for your horse better and training your horse better in midlife and beyond.
 It’s not associated with any one trainer or method of horsemanship.
 It doesn’t focus on one riding discipline.
 The goal of Saddle Up Again is to sort through various ideas, teachings and methods to highlight information that might be useful to riders and their horses as they age.

 Some people will ride a horse as long as the horse lives and they will never get what I try to get as early as I can, for a foundation.
 I don’t mean that I’m trying to get everything completed, but to get enough there to where if the horse gets troubled he will come to me; or to where I can get to him to come to me for security and cover.
 Without that foundation I feel very insecure with a horse.Tom Dorrance – True Unity: Willing Communication between Horse and human